Blogs › Five Reasons why SMEs need an Accountant

 HMRC looks at your tax affairs to make sure the records are accurate.
 This includes declaring all your income; making sure you’re entitled to the deductions, tax offsets and credits you’ve claimed; checking your PAYE amounts have been correctly reported and checking you’ve calculated and reported other tax-related obligations.

 When an accounting firm manages and prepares your financial statements, this enables greater compliance, so your company can enjoy a seamless review.
+If you have Tax Protection Insurance, the extra work during all HMRC investigations and enquiries will also be done at no extra cost to you.

 5. Prioritising other business focus